Back to Payroll Management

 Daniel Eisner is a payroll specialist with over a decade of practical experience in senior accounting positions.

-BiWeekly vs SemiMonthly Payroll
+BiWeekly vs SemiMonthly Payroll: The Differences

 One of the most important decisions you’ll make when setting up your company’s payroll is how often to pay employees.
 The vast majority of employers choose one of four pay periods: most go with biweekly (every other week) or semimonthly (twice a month); while others decide to pay every week or once a month.